 How we use your personal information

-Barlow Robbins collects and processes personal information about you in a number of ways, including through your use of our website and in the provision of services by us.
+Moore Barlow collects and processes personal information about you in a number of ways, including through your use of our website and in the provision of services by us.
 We use that information:

 - To provide and improve this website, including auditing and monitoring its use